GovTechSG/apex-cloud-troubleshooting/docs/logs/viewing-stack-trace.md

 ## Step 1: Identify the correlation ID of the problematic API request

-1. Go to the APEX Cloud Elastic Cloud Platform: https://gvt-gds-apex-apex-stg.kb.ap-southeast-1.aws.found.io/. *[Note: prod link?]*
+1. Go to the APEX Cloud Elastic Cloud Platform: https://gvt-gds-apex-apex-stg.kb.ap-southeast-1.aws.found.io/.

 1. Log in with TechPass.
-The Elastic Cloud dashboard is displayed. [- Does agency need to select the agency space or it default?]
+The Elastic Cloud dashboard is displayed.

 1. Click the hamburger icon menu on the upper left of the dashboard.
 The sidebar menu is displayed.